Maj. Gen. Mark J. Schindler

 download high res photo of Maj.
 Gen. Schindler

-Prior to this appointment, he served as Assistant Adjutant General, PA Army National Guard; Chief of Staff, PA National Guard; and served in a variety of command and staff positions within the Pennsylvania Army National Guard.
+Prior to his appointment, he served as Assistant Adjutant General, PA Army National Guard; Chief of Staff, PA National Guard; and served in a variety of command and staff positions within the Pennsylvania Army National Guard.
 General Schindler deployed as commander of the 55th Military Engagement Team in Jordan during combat operations in support of Operation Enduring Freedom in 2012-2013.

 General Schindler and his wife, Colette, have two adult children, David and Beth Rose.
-They currently reside in Fredericksburg, Pennsylvania.